entirelifetoGod/myfirstrepo/Bigdata_Assignment01.md

 | White-Collar Crimes (UCR\_ctype = 5) | 0.891 | 0.007 |
 | Others (UCR\_ctype = 6) | 0.946 | 0.001 |

 In the table, the values obtained by Pearson correlation and p-value are summarized for each graph.
-As a result of Pearson correlation, it was concluded that the 'Crime Against Property', 'Drug/Narcotic Offenses', 'White-Collar Crimes', and 'Others' types increased the frequency of crimes over year.
+As a result of Pearson correlation, it was concluded that the 'Crime Against Property', 'Drug/Narcotic Offenses', 'White-Collar Crimes', and 'Others' types increased the frequency of crimes over year.<br><br>

-4) Summary of other important variables
+1-4.
+Summary of other important variables

 - Crime Basic Information: